AnimalsOver 21,000 animals representing nearly 1,000 species call Mandai their home.

 Being one of the world’s smallest hoofed animals, the lesser mousedeer has fangs instead of antlers.

 Being seedeaters, cockatoos have large beaks with which seeds can be dehusked efficiently.
-The action of the bill and tongue has been likened to the chewing action of ruminants.

 With a wingspan of 1.5 – 1.7m, these are some of the largest bats in the world.